Juan Pablo Guanipa: 2017 regional elections

 Guanipa was a candidate for governor of his state, a place that got winning the primary election of officers of the Unit, facing the mayor of Maracaibo, Eveling Trejo de Rosales on 10 September 2017.

 On 15 October 2017, during the regional elections, he was elected Governor of Zulia state, declared the winner with 691,547 votes and 51.06%.
 Arias Cárdenas, his opponent obtained 631,594 votes.

 Dismissal as Governor of Zulia

-On 27 October 2017, the Legislative Council of Zulia dismissed Guanipa as the governor and Magdely Valbuena was appointed as interim governor.
-The council declared that Guanipa; "By not taking the oath, he creates the absolute lack of office."
+Guanipa was prevented from taking office after refusing to swear an oath before President Nicolás Maduro's National Constituent Assembly, which he considered illegitimate.
+On 26 October 2017, the Legislative Council of Zulia dismissed Guanipa as the governor and Magdely Valbuena was appointed as interim governor.
+The council declared that Guanipa; "By not taking the oath, he creates the absolute lack of office".

 2018 presidential election

 On 26 January 2018, his brother and secretary general of Primero Justicia, Tomás Guanipa, communicated the possibility that Juan Pablo Guanipa was the party's presidential candidate – despite the fact that he could nominate Henrique Capriles Radonski for the third time in future elections of the Democratic Unity Roundtable (MUD) primaries.
 Guanipa declared in November 2017 would not rule out taking such responsibility within PJ and compete for the nomination of the opposition coalition.
 However, on 19 February 2018, Justice First (PJ), Democratic Action and Popular Will (VP), announced they would not participate in presidential elections and expressed their rejection of the National Electoral Council, ruling out any intention of Guanipa in the electoral race.